In addition to updated stock quantities, Finale can now also update production time (fulfillment latency) for Amazon listings.

 If it is set on a specific product, it will be updated with the regular inventory update feed.
 For example, when set to 5 days, it will appear on Amazon with a message like: "Processing takes an additional 4 to 5 days for orders from this seller."

-It can accept any integer value between 1 and 30.
+It can accept any integer value equal to or between 0 and 30.
 The next time an Amazon inventory update is sent, the value will be updated automatically since it gets included in the inventory feed.

 To set this up...

 Step #1 -

 For the products that have a custom lead time, please update the product "std leadtime field" attribute directly from the Product Details page or via a bulk import.